waughsh/waughsh.github.io/_posts/2018-07-02-summer-research-journal.md

 1. NLP for long documents (DeepTag project reveals most EHR documents are long.
 Most NLP methods are for short sentences) (Long documents can be treated as multi-sentence processing) (Jonathan Berant recently released this paper
 2. Coming up with effective regularization schemes for Attention-is-all model (adding entropy regularization to Attention) (eliminate the learning rate warmup schedule -- it's unintuitive, and the reason is probably because of early commit) (Need to find the right dataset)
+  - Attention-is-all model is inherently bad for classification (MR, CR, etc.) (LSTM is surprisingly good at those tasks)
 3. Tree-LSTM can be a more generalized form of [Gumble-Tree](https://arxiv.org/pdf/1707.02786.pdf) (instead of same weight matrix, maybe introduce more options)